jay23peng/win_dev_conf/Readme.md

 Extension.vim_ctrl+r => Cmd + R
 Extension.vim_ctrl+[ => Cmd + [
 ```
+- In mac vscode.vim picks Cmd as Ctrl automatically which is perfect

 ### iTerm2
 `iTerm2` is the most public choice in macOS as console emulator.
 Install it by: